13 Million Tickets, One Request: How the Adobe BPO Breach Exposes the Third-Party Credential Blind Spot

 HIPAA (for healthcare sector parallels): In healthcare environments where BPO firms handle patient communication, the same BPO-pivot vector triggers HIPAA Breach Notification Rule requirements for covered entities and business associates alike, including HHS notification within 60 days and individual notification requirements.

-Mine2's Credential Mines and Data Mines create the audit trail that compliance requires: precise timestamps of when the breach began, which credentials were compromised, which data was accessed, and the attacker's operational fingerprint.
-This is not just a detection capability — it is forensic evidence that satisfies notification timelines and regulator inquiries.
+Mine2's Credential Mines and Data Mines build the audit trail compliance requires: precise timestamps of when the breach began, which credentials were compromised, which data was accessed, and the attacker's operational fingerprint.
+That's not just a detection capability.
+It's forensic evidence that satisfies notification timelines and regulator inquiries.

 The Practitioner Playbook: Five Controls for the BPO Blind Spot

-If you have BPO relationships, managed service provider access, or any form of outsourced function with access to internal systems or customer data, implement these controls now:
+If you have BPO relationships, managed service provider access, or any outsourced function with access to internal systems or customer data, put these controls in place now:

 1. Seed Credential Mines in every BPO-accessible environment.
 Map every location a BPO agent or third-party contractor might encounter credentials — shared network drives, configuration files, internal wikis, onboarding documentation, browser sessions on shared machines — and plant Credential Mines in each.
 Use Mine2's single-click deployment to cover all locations in under an hour.
 Any mine usage triggers an immediate alert.